To learn everything there is to know about wine cellar cooling units, visit our Wine Cellar Cooling Units Ultimate Guide.

 Breezaire cooling units are designed to chill the air only enough to remove the excess moisture, leaving enough moisture to keep the wine healthy.
 In the wine cellar, desired conditions are generally around 55° F and 50% to 75% relative humidity.
 If the cellar is closed and the cooling unit is originally turned on when conditions are at 75°F and 50% relative humidity it will be necessary to not only cool the cellar but to remove some moisture.
 If moisture were not removed the relative humidity would reach 100%, mold and mildew would form on the bottles and walls and labels would fall off.
 Additionally, if warm moist air infiltrates into the cellar, the excess moisture must be removed or the relative humidity will rise to unacceptable levels.
 The cooling unit will be overworked and the excess water could overflow from the unit, making a mess.

 All BREEZAIRE cooling systems are specialized designs that create the kind of carefully controlled environment demanded by products that are highly sensitive to changes in temperature and humidity.
 They are not intended for use in standard refrigeration applications.
-For assistance in specifying the best system for your unique requirements and in creating the ideal storage environment, contact your authorized BREEZAIRE dealer.
+For assistance in specifying the best system for your unique requirements and in creating the ideal storage environment, contact us and a wine cooling unit expert will be glad to help.